 On a minor 7 chord, you can use 9's and 11's and both sound awesome and really give a minor 7 a full, modern almost R&B sound.
-You can occasionally ues a 13 on a minor chord but it will really stick out as it rubs against the flat 7 (which is sometimes a good thing).
+You can occasionally use a 13 on a minor chord but it will really stick out as it rubs against the flat 7 (which is sometimes a good thing).

 On dominant 7 chords, you can play 9's and 13's.
 11's are avoided because like the major 7 chord, it rubs against the major 3rd in a unpleasant way.
 In addition to 9 and 13, you can "alter" the tensions 9, 11 and 13 by flatting or sharping the 9, sharping the 11, and flatting the 13.
-This creates many options for different colors and are explained more fully in the
+This creates many options for different colors and are explained more fully in the Dominant V7 Chords section.

 Finally, when you see a chord symbol such as C-11 or C13 it means that you should play all the available chord tones and tensions below as well.
 So C-11 has the 1,b3,5,b7,9 and 11.
 But if you see something like C-7(11), then you should just add the one tension listed.
 So C7(13) has the 1,3,5,b7 and 13.
 Sometimes you see chords like a C-6 but this means there is an added 6 but NO flat 7 it is written as a 6 instead of 13 because the number in a chord symbol only implies the chord tones below the number are played.

-The Jazz Resource Homepage
+Continue to guide tones or return to The Jazz Resource Homepage